cyberark/conjur-openapi-spec/CONTRIBUTING.md

 `bin/start_spec_ui`
 * Used to start a Swagger Editor container independent of a Conjur instance.
 * Runs the `bin/bundle_spec` script before starting and points the UI at the bundled spec.
+* Editor available at http://localhost:9090 once the container is up.

 `bin/start`
 * Used to set up a new development environment.
-* Stands up a new instance of Conjur, and starts a Swagger Editor container.
+* Calls both `start_editor` and `start_conjur` to bring up both Conjur and Editor containers.

 `bin/start_conjur`
 * Used to start a new local Conjur instance based on the project's `docker-compose`.
+* Both the http & https ports are exposed so requests can be made to Conjur from outside the docker network.

 `bin/stop`
-* Used to deconstruct the development environmnet.
+* Used to deconstruct the development environment.
 * Stops and removes the `docker-compose` environment and Swagger Editor.

 `bin/bundle_spec`